fumito-s/Mezzano/doc/internals/compiler-backend.md

 * `debug-unbind-variable-instruction` - Indicates that a lexical variable has been unbound and is no longer live.
 * `debug-update-variable-instruction` - Indicates that a lexical variable's value is now in another register.
     * Inputs the new value of the variable.

+## Future directions

+Only a few instructions produce more than one value. `label`, `argument-setup-instruction`, and `multiple-value-bind`.
+A higher-level pure-SSA IR might get away with wiggling things around so that all instructions produce a single "value", and values are referred to by pointing directly at their defining instruction.
+That'd allow virtual-register to be completely eliminated at that IR level, being fully implicit.